ehx-v1/OhMyGoat/README.md

 scare other players and upgrade helmets to horned, thorned helmets.
 Besides this there are many new advancements and other small things related to goats.

+Plans for this fork:
+- Finish porting to Forge
+- Port to 1.16.5 with a Caves & Cliffs Backport dependency

 Get the mod [here](https://www.curseforge.com/minecraft/mc-mods/goat/)!